Beginner Tips for Starting a Calendar Project

 2. Are You Going to Include Advertisements & Sponsors?

 This will be a factor when you are designing you calendar because you will need to include space for the “thank-you” page and for advertisements throughout the grids.
-To learn more about calendar fundraising, click here to download our free calendar fundraising guide.
+To learn more about calendar fundraising, click here.

 The image to the right shows how the Knoxville Ice Bears Booster Club placed sponsor logos throughout their calendar on different dates in the monthly grids.